adhocteam/nytimes-library/ops/platform-dev/README.md

 Run `kubectl describe pod content-library-xxxxx` (you can tab complete the last part) to view the events of the pod.
 If the pod has run into a Kubernetes scheduling issue (i.e the pod never created because of a reason), the reason will usually be logged here.

 Alternatively, if the pod created but crashed during runtime (usually because the container itself crashed), you can view the container logs with `kubectl logs content-library-xxxxx` (again, tab completion is supported and encouraged).
 Additionally, viewing the pod logs in [Ad Hoc's Loki instance](https://adhocteam.grafana.net/explore?orgId=1&left=%7B%22datasource%22:%22grafanacloud-logs%22,%22queries%22:%5B%7B%22refId%22:%22A%22%7D%5D,%22range%22:%7B%22from%22:%22now-1h%22,%22to%22:%22now%22%7D%7D) is another solution without the CLI.

+## Restarting a deployment

+If you want to restart a deployment without making any modifications to the manifest you can restart the deployment with `kubectl rollout restart content-library -n content-library-dev` (sub `dev` for `prod` for prod environments)